wbrowar/craft-guide/_docs/content/en/styling-guides.md

 ## Utility Classes

 Guide uses a small subset of prefixed [Tailwind CSS classes](https://tailwindcss.com/docs/utility-first) to make it easier to lay out and style guide content.
-Utility classes are prefixed with `g-`, so, for example, to use Tailwind’s `flex` class write `g-flex`.
+Utility classes are prefixed with `g-`, so, for example, to use Tailwind’s `flex` class, write `g-flex`.

 The current list of supported utility classes can be found [below](#list-of-utility-classes).
 When using the code editor to edit a guide utility classes will autocomplete when you begin typing `g-`.